Hepatitis B

 Acute hepatitis B

-Acute hepatitis B is a short-term infection.
-Some people have symptoms, which may last several weeks.
-In some cases, symptoms last up to 6 months.
-Sometimes the body is able to fight off the infection and the virus goes away.
-If the body isn’t able to fight off the virus, the virus does not go away, and chronic hepatitis B infection occurs.
+Acute hepatitis B is an infection that only lasts a short time, and then the virus goes away.
+Some people have symptoms, which can last several weeks.
+In some cases, symptoms last up to 6 months.1 If the virus doesn’t go away, chronic hepatitis B infection occurs.

-Most healthy adults and children older than 5 years who have hepatitis B get better and do not develop a chronic hepatitis B infection.6
+Most healthy adults and children older than age 5 years who have hepatitis B get better and don’t develop a chronic hepatitis B infection.2

 Chronic hepatitis B